LeeHowes/CPP/paper_framework_sources/pxxx_global_execution_context.md

 # Introduction
-[@P2300R2] describes a rounded set of primitives for asynchronous and parallel execution that give a firm grounding for the future.
+[@P2300] describes a rounded set of primitives for asynchronous and parallel execution that give a firm grounding for the future.
 However, the paper lacks a standard execution context and scheduler.
-As noted in [@P2079R1], the earlier `static_thread_pool` had many shortcomings and was not included in [@P2300R2] for that reason.
+As noted in [@P2079R1], the earlier `static_thread_pool` had many shortcomings and was not included in [@P2300] for that reason.
-The global execution context proposed in [@P2079R1] was an important start, but needs updating to match [@P2300R2].
+The global execution context proposed in [@P2079R1] was an important start, but needs updating to match [@P2300].

 This paper proposes a specific solution: parallel execution context and scheduler.
-Lifetime management and other functionality is delegated to other papers, primarily to the `async_scope` defined in [$XXXXR0].
+Lifetime management and other functionality is delegated to other papers, primarily to the `async_scope` defined in [@PXXXX].

 This execution context is of undefined size, supporting explicitly parallel forward progress.
 It can build on top of a system thread pool, or on top of a static thread pool, with flexible semantics depending on the constraints that the underlying context offers.